lambdamikel/LambdaSpeak3/README.md

 way of quitting the Amdrum mode is to power cycle the CPC (and LambdaSpeak).
-This is of course always an option to quit any of the listed modes, but the Amdrum mode it is the only way of quitting it. `EOO` stands for `end of operation`; this means that normal control byte / command dispatching is resumed after all requested bytes have been received. `RB` stands for the LambdaSpeak Reset Button -- with the exception of the Amdrum mode, the Reset Button is of course always an option to leave the current mode, but it is listed for a mode in the table above if there is no other way of quitting this mode.
+This is of course always an option to quit any of the listed modes, but the Amdrum mode it is the only way of quitting it. `EOO` stands for `end of operation`; this means that normal control byte / command dispatching is resumed after all requested bytes have been received, so the mode terminates / quits itself and returns to LS 3 default mode.  `RB` stands for the LambdaSpeak Reset Button -- with the exception of the Amdrum mode, the Reset Button is of course always an option to leave the current mode, but it is listed for a mode in the table above if there is no other way of quitting this mode.

 #### Schematics